openid/connect/openid-4-verifiable-credential-issuance/openid-4-verifiable-credential-issuance-1_0.md

 If the Credential Request does not contain an Access Token that enables issuance of a requested credential, or client authentication credentials when required, the Credential Endpoint MUST return an error response as defined in section 3 of [@!RFC6750].

-The following additional clarifications are provided for the following parameters already defined in section 3.1 of [@!RFC6750]:

-`invalid_request`:

-* Credential Request was malformed.
-One or more of the parameters are missing or malformed.
-When the error is caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of this generic one.
+When the error is caused by `type`, `format`, `proof` or encryption parameters in the request, error codes parameters defined in (#credential-request-errors) SHOULD be used instead of a generic `invalid_request` parameter defined in section 3.1 of [@!RFC6750].

 #### Credential Request Errors {#credential-request-errors}